Long time evolution of concentrated Euler flows with planar symmetry: Introduction

 with $\{z_i(t)\}_{i=1}^N$ satisfying \eqref{Pointv} and $r_t(\eps)$ a nonnegative function such that the closure of $\Sigma(z_i|r_t(\eps))$ does not intersect the boundary of $\Gamma$ for any $i=1,\ldots,N$.

-The point vortex model \eqref{Pointv} was introduced in the eighteenth century by Helmholtz \cite{Hel}, as a particular ``solution'' of the Euler Equations, and investigated by several authors \cite {Kir,Poi,Kel}, see \cite{MaP94} and references quoted therein for a review on this subject.
+The point vortex model \eqref{Pointv} was introduced in the eighteenth century by Helmholtz \cite{Hel}, as a particular ``solution'' of the Euler equations, and investigated by several authors \cite {Kir,Poi,Kel}, see \cite{MaP94} and references quoted therein for a review on this subject.
 This model approximates reasonably a state with very large vorticity concentrations.

 In general, the point vortex model admits a global solution, but in some cases collapses can happen \cite {Are07}.
-However, it can be shown that the set of initial data and vortex intensities that produce a blow-up, or even just global solutions without a uniformly positive minimal distance among the vortices, is exceptional; see, respectively, \cite {DuP,MaP84,MaP94} for the proof in the case of the torus, the disk, and the plane.
-Moreover, there are initial data for which the vortices move away from each other indefinitely (we will return on this point later on).
+However, it can be shown that the set of initial data and vortex intensities that produce a blow-up is exceptional; see, respectively, \cite {DuP,MaP84,MaP94} for the proof in the case of the torus, the disk, and the plane.
+Moreover, there are initial data for which the vortices move away from each other indefinitely (we will return to this point later on).

 In any case, for each time $t$ chosen before a possible collapse, it can be proved that $r_t(\eps) \to 0$ for $\eps\to 0$ and the fluid converges to the point vortex system \cite{MaP93,MaP94,Mar98,CaM}.
 For the connection between the Euler flow and the point vortices, see also \cite {Gal,Mar88,Mar90,Ma98,MaP,Mar99,Mar07,MaP83,Tur}.